Typical sexual behaviour in late adolescence: 15-17 years

 If you talk openly about sex and sexuality with your child, it sends the message that your child can come to you for honest and reliable information.
 These conversations can help your child make positive, safe and informed choices, now and in the future.

-It’s also good to talk with your child about appropriate behaviour in sexual relationships.
-For example, you could talk about how ‘yes’ to one sexual activity doesn’t mean an automatic ‘yes’ to another and your child needs to keep checking when they’re being intimate with someone.
+It’s also good to talk with your child about appropriate behaviour in intimate relationships.
+For example, you could talk about how ‘yes’ to one activity doesn’t mean an automatic ‘yes’ to another, and your child needs to keep checking when they’re being intimate with someone.

-Sometimes sexual behaviour in teenagers aged 15-17 years isn’t what’s expected for their developmental stage or isn’t socially or culturally appropriate.
+Sometimes sexual behaviour in 15-17-year-olds isn’t what’s expected for their developmental stage or isn’t socially or culturally appropriate.

-And sometimes sexual behaviour in teenagers at this age is dangerous or harmful to themselves or others.
-Harmful sexual behaviour can range from concerning to serious and extreme.
+And sometimes young people’s sexual behaviour at this age is dangerous or harmful to themselves or others.
+Harmful behaviour can range from concerning to serious and extreme.

-Harmful sexual behaviour in children aged 15-17 years might include masturbating:
+Harmful behaviour at 15-17 years might include masturbating:

 - compulsively and so much that it interferes with other activities